Puthimari River

 The Puthimari River rises in Assam, India.
 It is a tributary of the Brahmaputra River, the fourth largest in the world.
 The Puthimari is known for its floods and high sediment load.
+Puthimari River flows through Rangia Sub-division, Hajo and Hajo Sub-division.
+The Baralia River, Suklai River, and Lokhaitora River is a tributary river of the Puthimari river.